-From 2013 – 2016 I took a break from engineering and ran a sex shop.
-What that meant was that for 3 years I had the honor and the privilege of helping people navigate sex and pleasure and agency and gender and identity and orientation and experimentation and access and confession and discomfort and figuring out what it means for each of us to find our way with – or against – this current that we call ‘culture.’
+In 2012 I took a step back from full-time engineering consulting and worked a series of jobs in public health.
+What that meant was that for the next 4 years, I had the honor and the privilege of helping people navigate sex and pleasure and safety and agency and gender and identity and orientation and experimentation and access and confession and discomfort and figuring out what it means for each of us to find our way with – or against – this current that we call ‘culture.’

-Congress Street, Free Street, Middle Street, Exchange Street.
-Back and forth.
+Congress Street, Free Street, Middle Street, Exchange Street (and for a time in there, Fore Street, India Street).
+Back and forth there, in that town I was living in then.
 Walking.
 Watching.
 Thinking.

-A set of circumstances in the few years before this period introduced me to the Tarot and got me thinking about the idea of archetypes and where they fit into this flow of culture too.
+A set of circumstances in and around this period introduced me to the Tarot and got me thinking about the idea of archetypes and where they fit into this flow of culture too.
 And the question of whether we explain ourselves to ourselves from the inside out or from the outside in.
 And so walking back and forth to work and thinking about all this, I started shooting the deck.

 Two rules –